The Truth Behind Flip This House: What's This Business Really Like?

 The misconception many, if not all, reality TV shows face is that they are scripted or fake.
 Well, in this series it may be a little more true than it should be, especially compared to other shows.

 There have been some agents featured in the show that have faced complaints, and even lawsuits, for some fraudulent practices in their house flipping practices.
-However, A&E have released statements claiming they have had no knowledge of these acts and have recast them in the series.
-Two of the most controversial and known incidents are that of Sam Leccima and Armando Montelongo.
+However, A&E has released statements claiming they have had no knowledge of these acts and have recast them in the series.
+Two of the most controversial and well-known incidents are those of Sam Leccima and Armando Montelongo.

 Flip This House Atlanta businessman Sam Leccima was accused of faking home renovations